(A) A person may enroll in PACE only if the person meets all the following requirements:

 (2) The person resides within a PACE organization's service area.

-(4) The person resides in a non-institutional setting (e.g., house, apartment) without jeopardizing his or her health or safety.
+(4) At the time of initial enrollment, the person resides in a non-institutional setting (e.g., house, apartment) without jeopardizing his or her health or safety.

 (6) The person agrees to obtain medicaid services, if any, or medicare services, if any, only through the PACE organization during the period of enrollment in PACE.